open-policy-agent/opa/docs/docs/monitoring.md

 ## Prometheus

-OPA exposes an HTTP endpoint that can be used to collect performance metrics for all API calls.
+OPA exposes an HTTP endpoint at `/metrics` that can be used to collect performance metrics for all API calls.
 The Prometheus endpoint is enabled by default when you run OPA as a server.

+OPA provides two ways to access performance metrics:

+1. **System-wide metrics** via the `/metrics` Prometheus endpoint - Instance-level metrics across all OPA operations
+2. **Per-query metrics** via API responses with `?metrics=true` - Metrics for individual query executions

+These serve different purposes: system metrics for OPA instance monitoring and alerting, per-query metrics for debugging and optimization.

 You can enable metric collection from OPA with the following `prometheus.yml` config: